Afro-American Historical and Genealogical Society

 - To increase interest in research and to raise the standards of research and compilation by means of workshops and educational programs.

-The North Carolina Piedmont Triad Chapter, a non-profit organization, was founded in June 1998 under the leadership of Lamar E. Deloatch and Jack Dewar.
-The organizing members are John & Lois Harris, Mary & Louis Lane, Ralph E. & Susie H. Lee, Keith Lipscomb, Harold Fields, Ted & LaVonne Napper, and Roger R. & Robin C. McLean.
+The North Carolina / Piedmont-Triad Chapter, a nonprofit Organization, was founded in 1998 under the leadership of Lamar E. DeLoatch and Jack Dewar.
+The Organizing members are John & Lois Harris, Mary & Louis Lane, Ralph E. & Susie H. Lee, Keith Lipscomb, Harold Fields, Ted & LaVonne Napper, and Roger & Robin McLean.